shkutkov/SMGenerator/README.md

 * In the real world code all generators have similar performance.
 * Using asynchronous version of SMGenerator you can truly simple get very fast and efficient generator.

+## How start using SMGenerator

+Add `pod 'SMGenerator'` to your Podfile or add manually 2 files SMGenerator.h, SMGenerator.m to your project.

 If you have any questions, suggestion or patches contact me at shkutkov@gmail.com.

 ## Licence